cosmology-tech/interchain-ui/packages/react/README.md

-# Cosmology UI Kit
+# Interchain UI Kit

-## 📣 What is this project?
+## 📣 What is Interchain UI?

-Cosmology UI Kit is a foundation library for all UI elements used in cosmos-kit and other packages.
-The main features of Cosmology UI Kit is that it's cross-framework, easy to use and extend and allows developers to customize their own custom themes.
-It is based on a project called `mitosis` from BuilderIO to compile from a mutual format (lite JSX) to other frontend framework source code, which gives us the ability to code a component once, and it will compile to all framework targets.
+Interchain UI is a foundation library for UI elements used in [cosmos-kit](https://github.com/cosmology-tech/cosmos-kit) and other packages.
+It provides developers with pre-built components and a foundation for creating user interfaces across different frameworks, such as VueJS, React, Angular, Svelte, SolidJS, and Web Components, enabling developers to customize UI elements and themes.
+This gives us the ability to code a component once, and it will compile to all framework targets.

 ## Setup